Please note prescriptions are only available in Canada and given at the doctor's discretion.

 Yes, you can.
 A healthcare provider from Maple would like to know about any symptoms or signs of depression that you’re currently experiencing.
 They’ll also want to discuss your personal and family medical histories, as well as any history of mental illnesses that you or your family may have.

-The healthcare professional will likely want to arrange a physical exam to help rule out underlying physical conditions that could be causing your depression.
 They may also suggest additional lab testing, including blood work.
 In some cases, the healthcare provider may refer you to a psychotherapist for a psychological evaluation.

 Once the healthcare professional is able to offer you a clear diagnosis on your depression, they’ll be able to suggest appropriate depression treatments.